 How to obtain the Tax Residence Certificate?

 In order to obtain the Tax Residence Certificate, the interested person must prove his/her tax residence in the country for the period for which he/she is requesting the certificate, in accordance with the regulations in force.
-The individual who requires a Tax Residence Certificate in Uruguay shall appear before the Tax Authority (DGI) in person with the documentation proving his/her above-mentioned tax residence and Form 5202 - Tax Residence Certificate Application completed in 2 copies.
-If you need help, you can refer to the instructions here.
+The individual who requires a Tax Residence Certificate in Uruguay shall appear in person before the General Tax Directorate (DGI for its acronym in Spanish) with the documentation proving their tax residence and two filled out copies of Form 5202 - Application for Tax Residence Certificate.
+If you require assistance you can refer to the instructions here.

 Montevideo: Av.
 Daniel Fernández Crespo 1534.
 Administration Division - Front Desk - 8th Floor.